 DataCore provides enterprise-class software-defined storage (SDS) solutions that deliver the automation you need to dynamically tier data across different storage classes.
 The software leverages AI/ML-assisted automation to govern data placement based on business requirements.

-In all three choices, data is dynamically migrated between storage tiers based on usage patterns and organizational policies.
+In both choices, data is dynamically migrated between storage tiers based on usage patterns and organizational policies.

 They ensure your fastest storage devices store only your most important data, and the less relevant data is automatically moved over to secondary storage and other archival tiers.